Steve Jobs poster

 The inciting incident occurs at 15 minutes when Jobs learns the Macintosh won't say "hello" due to insufficient memory, and the computer magazine exposé about his daughter Lisa threatens to overshadow the launch..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Jobs has a devastating confrontation with Sculley, who reveals the board chose him over Jobs, and Wozniak publicly calls him out for taking credit and not acknowledging the people who built things., fundamentally raising what's at risk.
+Structural examination shows that this crucial beat Jobs has a devastating confrontation with Sculley, who reveals the board chose him over Jobs, and Wozniak publicly calls him out for taking credit and not acknowledging the people who built things., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, Lisa tells Jobs "I don't want your money" and walks away, rejecting him completely.
 Jobs faces the death of his relationship with his daughter and the cost of his inability to connect., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.